bbyars/mountebank/CONTRIBUTING.md

 That's it!
 Seriously.
-I have an extraordinarily lenient policy for accepting pull requests, and once your pull request is accepted, I'll mention you on the release notes and add you to the contributors section of the package.json (feel free to add yourself during the pull request if you want).
+I have an extraordinarily lenient policy for accepting pull requests, and once your pull request is accepted, I'll mention you on the release notes and add you to the contributors section of the package.json to memorialize your contribution for all eternity (feel free to add yourself in the pull request if you want).

 If it breaks tests, and you're struggling to figure out why, create the pull request anyway.
 I'll fix it.